 Wake up to the intoxicating aura of mist in Mashobra—one of the offbeat hill stations in Himachal.
 Located very close to Shimla, this place is far away from crowd offering ultimate peace.
 This stunning hill retreat is a favourite hangout place for adventure freaks to enjoy paragliding, mountain biking, quad biking, river rafting, and camping.

 Major tourist attractions in Mashobra: Mahasu Peak, Craignano, and Reserve Forest Sanctuary

 Best time to visit in Mashobra: March to May.
 Those who are looking for snowfall can plan in January or February

 Nahan, one of the lesser known but best hill stations in Himachal is a visual treat for all.
 The lush green meadows of Nahan are surrounded by mountains and dotted with vintage temples, gorgeous streams, lakes, and winding trails that’ll recharge your mind and body.
 If you’re looking for a quick trip from Delhi, then Renukaji Lake is a perfect weekend getaway in the little hill station of Nahan.

 Major tourist attractions in Nahan: Renukaji Lake, Rani Tal, Paonta Sahib, Suketi Fossil Park, Churdhar Peak and Jaitak Fort

 Best time to visit in Nahan: Round the year

 Hamirpur is a religious little town in the Himalayan state of Himachal Pradesh.
-The little town is dotted with numerous old temples that allure explorers from far and wide.
+The little town is one of hill stations of Himachal Pradesh which is dotted with numerous old temples that allure explorers from far and wide.
 It’s also a perfect place for fun-filled adventure activities like angling, rafting, and trekking.